maptiler/tileserver-php/README.md

   Exposed at http://[...]/layer/z/x/y.grid.json

-To use the OGC WMTS services point your client (desktop or web) to the URL of 'directory' where you installed tileserver.php project with suffix "wmts".
+To use the OGC WMTS standard point your client (desktop or web) to the URL of 'directory' where you installed tileserver.php project with suffix "wmts".
 For example: http://www.example.com/directory/wmts

-You can also install the project into a root directory of a virtual server:
-Then the address is: http://www.example.com/wmts
+If you have installed the project into a root directory of a domain, then the address is: http://www.example.com/wmts

-Similarly for another end points.

 The supported WMTS requests includes: